vxnuaj/awesome-neural-networks/README.md

 </div>

 > [!IMPORTANT]
-> *When training a neural network, you typically wouldn't use the $argmax$ed values to computed the loss or to compute gradients to train the model.
-You'd want to use the raw outputs, $A_2$ as a means to calculate the loss and the gradients as it's more representative of the true outputs of the neural network.*
+> *When training a neural network, you typically wouldn't use the argmaxed values to computed the loss or to compute gradients to train the model.
+You'd want to use the raw outputs, A2 as a means to calculate the loss and the gradients as it's more representative of the true outputs of the neural network.*

 So now, given the above, we can define a full forward pass of a neural network as: